 Core Web Vitals are metrics that all site owners should pay attention to.
 There are three Core Web Vitals, each focusing on a distinct aspect of user experience.

 - Largest Contentful Paint (LCP): This measures your webpage’s perceived loading performance.
 It’s the time taken to render the page’s largest above-the-scroll element.
 An LCP score below 2.5 seconds is good, but it’s considered poor if it’s above 4 seconds.

 - First Input Delay (FID): This measures your webpage’s interactivity experience.
-A FID score of less than 100 milliseconds is good, but if it’s above 300 milliseconds, it’s deemed poor.
+An FID score of fewer than 100 milliseconds is good, but if it’s above 300 milliseconds, it’s deemed poor.

 - Cumulative Layout Shift (CLS): This measures your webpage’s visual stability.
 A CLS score of less than 0.1 represents pleasant user experience, but 0.25 and above is poor.

 The metrics that define Core Web Vitals also reflect user experience better.
 Google stated that the Core Web Vitals score will play a significant role in their page ranking algorithm from May 2021.
 Hence, they are essential for your WordPress site’s SEO.